+- 1. Remove the electrical cover.

+- 2. Remove the electrical panel.

+- 3. Remove the brake assembly and the limit switch assembly.

+- 4. Drain the oil from the transmission.

+There are wires running through the hoist.
+Carefully ease the hoist sections apart.
+Do not jerk them apart.

-- 1. Remove electrical cover. - 2.
-Remove electrical panel. - 3.
-Remove brake assembly and limit switch assembly. - 4.
-Drain oil from transmission. - Remove the four screws attaching the gear box cover to the gear housing and remove the gear box cover.
-The limit switch drive shaft will come along with the cover. - Inspect gears for broken or severely worn teeth and inspect all bearings.
+5. Remove the five screws that attach the transmission cover to the transmission housing and remove the transmission cover.
+The limit switch drive shaft will come along with the cover.

+Figure 7 - Assembled Gearing

+Inspect gears for broken or severely worn teeth and inspect all bearings.
 Replace as necessary.
 The overload slip clutch is factory calibrated and must not be disassembled or readjusted.

-Do not disassemble or readjust clutch, or replace with a clutch assembly from another hoist.
+Do not disassemble or readjust the clutch, or replace it with a clutch assembly from another hoist.
 Doing so will void the warranty and may create an unsafe condition.
 If replacement is needed due to wear or loss of adjustment, always use a new clutch assembly.

-- Reassemble in reverse order of disassembly making sure the gasket is in place and in good condition.
-Coat gasket with Permatex® or other gasket cement.
+- 7. Reassemble in reverse order of disassembly, making sure that the gasket is in place and in good condition.
+Coat gasket with Permatex[®] or other gasket cement.
 Extreme care should be taken to avoid damage to oil seals. - 8.
-Check all wire terminals to be sure they are properly seated and in accordance with wiring diagram.
-Before placing hoist back into service, check brake adjustment and limit switch stops.
+Check all wire terminals to be sure that they are properly seated and in accordance with the correct wiring diagram.
+Before placing the hoist back into service, check the brake adjustment and limit switch settings.